RaquelPlaza/angular5-dojo/README.md

   );
 ```

 Hey presto our form can now submit data correctly.
-Ultimatly up untill this point we've been a bit naughty, we've been using the any type everywhere which completly removes the power of typescript.
-If we know what data is being returned from our calls we should define the responses as a class or interface.
+Ultimately up until this point we've been a bit naughty, we've been using the any type everywhere which completely removes the power of typescript.
+If we know what data is being returned from our calls we should define the responses as a class or an interface.

 ###Interfaces